 Reachable Employees Pie Chart

 The second chart on the page gives you a breakdown of how the reachability percentage is calculated.
-This chart only includes active employees (terminated employees are excluded from this number).
-You'll see in this chart how many employees are:
+This chart only includes active employees.
+You'll be able to see how many employees are:

 - Reachable by both email and phone